 2 Add night lights to the path to the bathroom and in the bathroom.
 These LOHAS Dimmable Night Lights features include adjustable brightness, automatic on/off switch, and made to last for over 30000 hours.

-3 Remove regular throw rugs to prevent accidental tripping or add these Rug Grippers to existing rugs to prevent the rug from sliding.
-This set of 4 non-slip/washable Rug Grippers keep the rug in place and prevents the rug edges from curling.
+3 Remove traditional throw rugs to prevent accidental tripping or add these Rug Grippers to the edges of the rugs to prevent them from sliding.
+This set of 4 non-slip/washable Rug Grippers keep the rug in place and prevents the rug’s edges from curling.

 4 Add tub grab bars to the tub for entering and exiting the bathtub safely.
 This sleek-looking Deluxe Plastic Tub Safety Rail has microban-antimicrobial protection and supports weights of up to 250 pounds.
 Covered with rugged enamel-coated steel offers tool-free installation with non-slip, rubber-lined pads that clamp to the tub surface without scratching or damaging the tub’s surface.

 5 Placing slip-resistant tub or shower mats in the tub help prevent accidental slips while bathing.
 This non-slip mat features suction cups designed to keep the mat in place on the tub or shower’s smooth surface.
 The soft vinyl material of this non-slip mat resists dirt, mildew, fading, and peeling while providing a cushioned comfort place for sitting or standing.
 It also has drainage holes to prevent water buildup.
 Non-slip suction cup mats should be a fixture in every bathtub or shower!
 Adding it will certainly reduce the possibility of accidental slips and falls!